mmtk/mmtk-core/docs/tutorial/Tutorial.md

 ***
-## Building a Semispace Collector
+## Building a semispace collector
-### What is a Semispace collector?
+### What is a semispace collector?
-In a Semispace collector, the heap is divided into two equally-sized spaces, called 'semispaces'.
+In a semispace collector, the heap is divided into two equally-sized spaces, called 'semispaces'.
 One of these is defined as a 'fromspace', and the other a 'tospace'.
 The allocator allocates to the tospace until it is full.